 APOs are responsible for ensuring the provision and management of settlement services to entrants in Australia.
 They must work with the CSP entrant and their Australian supporter.

 Clients receive support through an individualised case management approach tailored to their needs, strengths and goals.
-For the first 12 months, CSP entrants receive settlement support, including some government support This is similar to other humanitarian visa holders.
+For the first 12 months, CSP entrants receive settlement support, including some government support.
+This is similar to other humanitarian visa holders.

 This support may include:

-• connections to local community groups and activities
+- connections to local community groups and activities

-• help to find accommodation
+- help to find accommodation

-• orientation to Australia, including our values and laws
+- orientation to Australia, including our values and laws

-• access to translating and interpreting services.
+- access to translating and interpreting services.

-For more details refer to Summary of HSP, CRISP and CSP programs
+Summary of HSP, CRISP and CSP programs

-Once the CSP entrant is in Australia, they can get more information about support services from the APO supporting settlement in Australia.
+Once the CSP entrant is in Australia, they can get more information about support services from the APO supporting their settlement in Australia.

 An APO may also charge for its services.